 Above are the key principles for the success of any YouTube channels.
 I have personally used them to get thousands of subscribers on my channels.
 They have never failed me…and the best thing is, you can use these principles to analyze your channel.
 For example if your retention is too low, you will know that you have to make your content endearing.
 If your viewership is really low, you have to check your traffic…and if people don’t like or comment on your videos, there you know that you need to work on your engagement.

 - Only go for a topic you are passionate about

 - Post content consistently.
 At least 3 videos a week.

 - Respect your audience’s time.
 Don’t do a 45min video on topic you would cover in 10mins.
 Only make longer videos if it is really necessary.
 Do not intentionally lengthen them.

 - Your reputation is everything.
-It will you time to build it and a single mistake can destroy it.
+It will take you time to build reputation and a single mistake can destroy it.

 - Get a good camera and shoot high quality videos.
 If your content doesn’t look professional, no one will take you professional and it will be very hard for you to keep viewers.

 - In case you sell products online, invest in a good website where you will be directing your viewers to buy products.

 In no particular order, below are the top 20 most popular YouTube channels in Uganda: